sagnikc395/100xdevs-cohort1/week3/week3.2/notes.md

 - similarly we could define a function for get and get all the data.

+# DOM Manipulation : to change the Dom elements on the fly.
 ## Websites are dynamic
 - put extra html when using the particular data
 - the problem is that we dont know the HTML upfront.